sushantsp/sushantsp/README.md

 <h1 align="center">Hi 👋, I'm Sushant</h1>
 <h3 align="center">A passionate Data Scientist/ML Engineer from Pune, India, with a knack for solving complex problems through data-driven insights.</h3>

-- Having worked in variety of domains like Automotive, Healthcare and currently CyberSecurity - brings with me unique multidisciplinary perspective for solving problems and bringing impact.
+- With experience spanning diverse domains such as Automotive, Healthcare, and Cybersecurity, I bring a unique multidisciplinary perspective to problem-solving and driving impactful solutions.
+-

-- Currenty working on mostly Agentic AI for workflow automations.
+- Currently, I am focused on Agentic AI for workflow automation, leveraging cutting-edge technologies to optimize processes and enhance efficiency.

-- 🌱 I’m currently learning **Cuda & Reinforcement Learning**.
-Integration of RL with deeplearning has got huge improvements to LLMs in bringing about emergent properties.
-Hence the interest and reason for deep diving in RL.
+- 🌱 I’m diving deep into CUDA and Reinforcement Learning (RL).
+The integration of RL with deep learning has shown significant potential in improving Large Language Models (LLMs) by enabling emergent properties.
+This exciting area of research fuels my curiosity and drives my exploration of RL.

 ## Technical Proficiency